KTrain5169/SkyClientCosmetics-Data/README.md

-# SCA-Data
+# SCC-Data
-Data used by sca for some features
+Data used by SkyClientCosmetics for some features